DLibatique/LATN102-S20/notes/module-2-sentence-structures.md

 NB: It might tempting to think that the sentence "The girl ran three miles" has a direct object.
 However, "three miles" is the shortened form of "for three miles", an adverbial phrase that describes the word "ran."

-To summarize, intransitive sentences must have:
+To summarize, intransitive sentences must have a:
 * Subject
-* Intransitive verb
+* Intransitive active verb

 ## Transitive sentences

 **Transitive sentences** require a **direct object**, in addition to a subject and verb to complete the meaning of the sentence.

 For example, let's consider the verb *facere* ("to make" in English).
-If I were to say *agricola fecit* - "the farmer made", the sentence would feel incomplete.
+If I were to say *agricola fēcit* - "the farmer made", the sentence would feel incomplete.
 You would be thinking what is the making.
 Pizza?
 Cake?
 A fence?

 Thus, we need to add a direct object to tell us what the farmer was making.
 In English, we would indicate this by putting what the farmer made immediately after the verb (e.g. "the farmer made pizza").
 However, because Latin is an inflected language whose word order is highly variable, we can't do this.
-Rather, Latin indicates that a noun is functioning as a direct object by putting it in the **accusative case** (be sure to become familiar with the accusative endings for nouns and adjectives in ).
+Rather, Latin indicates that a noun is functioning as a direct object by putting it in the **accusative case** (be sure to become familiar with the accusative endings for nouns and adjectives in Module 1).
 Thus, the Latin version of the sentence looks like this:

 Agricola ***pizzam*** fecit.

 Below are some further examples of transitive sentences with accusative direct objects:

-Pater **filiam** amavit ("The father loved his daughter.")
+* Pater **fīliam** amāvit ("The father loved his daughter.")
-Filii **matres** amant. ("The sons love their mother.")
+* Fīliī **matres** amant. ("The sons love their mother.")
-Agricolam eius uxor iuvabat. ("The wife was helping her farmer.")
+* **Agricolam** eius uxor iuvābat. ("The wife was helping her farmer.")
-Fortis vir magnum monstrum et terribilem serpentem pugnabat. ("The brave man is fighting the great monster and the terrible serpent.")
+* Fortis vir **magnum monstrum** et **terribilem serpentem** pugnābat. ("The brave man is fighting the great monster and the terrible serpent.")

-Sometimes, you will want to specify for the recipient of the action of the verb.
-For instance, in "her father gave her a pizza"  .
-Her is what is referred to as an **indirect object**.
-In Latin, we signal that
+Sometimes, you will want to specify the recipient of the action of the verb.
+For instance, in the sentence "the farmer gave the girl a pizza", the girl receives the pizza that the farmer gives.
+Pizza is still the direct object - the farmer is giving the pizza (not the girl).
+In this sentence, the word "girl" is what is referred to as an **indirect object**, the recipient of the action done by the main verb.
+In Latin, we signal the indirect object by using the **dative case** (be sure to become familiar with these forms by looking at the chart for Module 1), which we usually translate as "to/for X".
+So in Latin "the farmer gave the girl a pizza" looks like this:

+* Agricola pizzam **puellae** dedit.

-To summarize, transitive sentences must have an:
+To summarize, transitive sentences must have a:
 * Subject
-* Verb
+* Active verb
 * Direct object in the accusative

 And sometimes have an: